Menu Main body content

 Prior to Mr. Brown’s military service, he was a salesman for a bakery and delivered bread to customers and stores using a horse and wagon.
 When he returned from the war, he was not able to continue working in his previous job, so he enrolled in an accounting course and took an office position.

-Mr. Brown is a longtime member of the Edmonton Branch and continues to represent The War Amps at local events.
-Each year, he lays a wreath at the Edmonton Remembrance Day ceremony on behalf of the Association.
-Of this tradition, he says, “It’s heartbreaking to think of all those who lost their lives, and it’s important to remember them.”
+Mr. Brown was a longtime member of the Edmonton Branch and represented The War Amps at local events.
+For many years, he laid a wreath at the Edmonton Remembrance Day ceremony on behalf of the Association.
+Of this tradition, he said, “It’s heartbreaking to think of all those who lost their lives, and it’s important to remember them.”

 Read more biographies